abelsj60/my-site/app/data/the-story/story-chapter-one.md

 A secret door opened behind them, stars within reach on the other side.

 The little sprite darted through.
-It was hours before she whooshed back, something squat and gold floating before her.
-The boy's eyes, now heavy, popped wide at the sight of the very thing they'd always sought — a magic lamp etched round with runes that glowed brightly purple.
+Hours later, she whooshed back, something squat and gold floating before her.
+The boy's eyes, now heavy, popped wide at the sight of the very thing they'd sought — a magic lamp etched round with runes that glowed brightly purple.

 "You had it the whole time," he exclaimed, beating back a ferocious yawn.